deonpollard/AirMapper.github.io/formats.md

 1. Import a file containing a [list of terms and descriptions](#add-a-new-business-standard-for-glossaries) against which mappings can be done, effectively to create a new standard Glossary
 2. Import a file containing a [list of terms](#add-a-new-dataset-for-mapping-terms) to be mapped.
 3. Import a file containing a [list of data assets](#add-a-new-dataset-for-mapping-data-assets) to be mapped.
+4. Import a file containing a [data model](#add-a-new-standard-for-datamodels) to be mapped against which mappings can be done, effectively to create a new standard Data Model

 ## Add a new Business Standard for Glossaries